Hot Chocolate Cupcakes

 Cozy up this holiday season with these extra delicious Hot Chocolate Cupcakes!
 Light and fluffy chocolate cupcakes with both cocoa powder and sweet hot chocolate mix, combined to create double the chocolate flavor.
 After baking, each tender, fluffy cupcake is generously frosted with a rich and silky chocolate frosting.
 Top with chewy mini marshmallows and chocolate curls for an oh-so cute (and pretty much effortless) cupcake!
 Serve alongside a mug of hot cocoa and enjoy all season long.

-I think we can all agree that no holiday season is complete with a big mug of freshly made hot chocolate (or even some spiked hot cocoa!).
+I think we can all agree that no holiday season is complete without a big mug of freshly made hot chocolate (or even some spiked hot cocoa!).
 But, cupcakes like our Gingerbread Cupcakes or Peppermint Bark Cupcakes are also an essential come December.
 So, we decided to combine the two and create the ultimate holiday treat!

 Wait…So, How Are These Different Than Regular Chocolate Cupcakes?